map is not to scale

 In the 1600's, the Calusa Indians thrived around the pass by gathering wild plants, fishing and hunting.
 During the 1800's the Seminole Indians and early European settlers found refuge in this semi-tropical area.
 Joe Wiggins, for whom the pass is named, operated a small trading post and is the first homesteader on record.

 Several generations later, through the foresight of Lester J. and Dellora A. Norris, the land was acquired as a park for Collier County in 1964.
 Six years later, the Division of Recreation and Parks purchased the land from the county for development of a state park.
 After completion of the development, Delnor-Wiggins Pass State Recreation Area was officially opened to the public in 1981.
 Years later the Division of Recreation and Parks renamed the recreation areas to state parks.

-Delnor Wiggins Pass State Recreation Area - Activities
+Delnor-Wiggins Pass State Park - Activities

 A variety of recreational activities are offered at Delnor-Wiggins Pass State Park.
 For convenient access to the beach, five parking lots with a system of connecting trails and boardwalks are available.
 Picnic tables, grills and bicycle racks are provided as well as bathhouses with changing stalls and out-door showers.
 A picnic pavilion, observation tower and boardwalk access to Wiggins Pass can be found at the very north end of the park.

 A boat ramp allows access to the back bays, Cocohatchee River and the Gulf of Mexico, providing visitors with excellent fishing opportunities.
 The most popular place to fish is Wiggins Pass.
 It is also the only area along the park's beach where fishing is allowed.
 Visitors who plan to fish should remember to dispose of monofilament fishing line properly as it can injure or kill animals in the park.